chubbaluv/skatehousemedia/README.md

+## TO-DO List
+Setup some quality of life stuff
+Build everything
+Setup a GH action that builds and syncs distro folder to S3

 ## General Architecture

 This archive site is powered by NextJS static builds.
 Build files are deployed to an S3 bucket via GitHub actions when PRs or changes are pushed to main.